TradeZero Rating:

 Margin

-As a broker focused on day and swing trading, TradeZero offers margin accounts with useful tools, including a margin calculator and an overnight borrow calculator.
+Since TradeZero is made for day and swing trading, it has margin accounts.
+There are helpful margin tools, such as a margin calculator and an overnight borrow calculator.

-These tools are found under the Tools tab on the website, where users can input a ticker, long or short position, and the number of shares for margin info.
+These tools are under the Tools tab.
+Enter a ticker, select long or short, and type the number of shares to see margin info.

 Website

-The “Newsroom” at the bottom of the dashboard provides a selection of posts on market and economic events.
+There’s a Newsroom at the bottom of the dashboard, with lots of posts about market and economic news.

 ZeroFree

-ZeroFree is a browser-based trading platform accessible from the website's Trading tab.
-Built with HTML5, it works on both Mac and Windows.
+ZeroFree is the first trading platform.
+Launch it under the Trading tab.
+It’s a browser platform made with HTML5, so it works on both Mac and Windows.

 ZeroWeb

-The downside of ZeroWeb is its $59 monthly fee.
+The big drawback with ZeroWeb is its $59 monthly fee.

 ZeroPro

-ZeroPro is included with ZeroWeb’s $59 monthly fee.
+ZeroPro is included in the $59 monthly fee for ZeroWeb.

 ZeroMobile